 Vitamin P / Flavonoids – Basic types

-As already mentioned, scientists have already discovered more than 5,000 species of flavonoids, with studies still continuimg to discover even more nutritious natural foods containing them in sufficient quantities.
+As already mentioned, scientists have till today discovered more than 5,000 species of flavonoids, with studies still continuing to discover even more nutritious natural foods containing them in sufficient quantities.

 Listed below the most basic categories of flavonoids (worth knowing):